Change for Israel as public wrath targets tycoons

 JERUSALEM He was once celebrated for his vast fortune and daring deals, but when Israeli tycoon Nochi Dankner was about to catch a break from the bank on his massive debts, public outrage kicked in.

-Under a cascade of negative media attention, Bank Leumi (LUMI.TA), Israel's second largest bank, abruptly canceled its plans to forego 150 million shekels ($42 million) - a third of the debt owed by Dankner's Ganden Investments.
+Under a cascade of negative media attention, Bank Leumi, Israel's second largest bank, abruptly cancelled its plans to forego 150 million shekels ($42 million) - a third of the debt owed by Dankner's Ganden Investments.

 After first defending the deal as the best it was likely to get from Dankner, Leumi suddenly announced it had revoked the offer because it concluded that another businessman was going to call off an investment in Dankner's company.